 If you follow my recipe, you won’t get a very hot chili, but wonderful fruity notes from the ancho chili and smoky notes from the chipotle.

 I serve my chili con carne with sliced fresh chilies on the side.
 That way people can spice it the way they like it.
 If I just make it for myself, I usually add a healthy handful of dried chili flakes that simmers with the rest of the dish.

 You know your own preference, so go for what you like.
 Food with chili should be a delight to eat.

 Saltines or different things made from corn also go excellently with this dish.
-Nacho chips, tortillas, taco shells or cornbread are awesome sides, and of course wonderful guacamole for dipping in.
+Nacho chips, tortillas, taco shells, or cornbread are awesome sides, and of course wonderful guacamole for dipping in.

 You should look forward to this dish.
 This is my ultimate recipe for chili con carne.